 A Direct Sale To A Real Estate Investor

-For many people considering listing vs. direct sale to a real estate investor in San Antonio, the latter is often the better option.
+For many people considering listing vs. direct sale to a real estate investor in South Texas area, the latter is often the better option.
 The chief benefits of selling directly to a real estate investor are the usual cash payment and the quick closing, often as little as just one week.
 Also, most investors will pay 100% of closing costs, and you won’t have to pay any commissions to agents.

-In deciding between listing vs. direct sale to a real estate investor in San Antonio, keep in mind that investors are buying houses in order to make a profit, either by flipping or renovating and renting.
+In deciding between listing vs. direct sale to a real estate investor in South Texas area, keep in mind that investors are buying houses in order to make a profit, either by flipping or renovating and renting.
 And this means that their goal is to buy discounted houses in order to realize an ROI.
 So your sale price when selling directly to an investor is likely to be lower than what you’d get when listing with an agent.

-One thing to keep firmly in mind about listing vs. direct sale to a real estate investor in San Antonio is the carrying costs when listing with an agent.
+One thing to keep firmly in mind about listing vs. direct sale to a real estate investor in South Texas area is the carrying costs when listing with an agent.
 These are the costs associated with owning and maintaining a house while you’re trying to sell it – for example HOA dues, mortgage payments, property taxes, utilities, insurance, and so on.

 So although you may get a higher sale price by going through an agent, the whole process can take so long (up to a year in some cases) that your profit may be eaten up by these carrying costs.
 And although selling to an investor may mean a lower sale price, because it is much faster, you may ultimately walk away with more money in your pocket.

-There are both pros and cons concerning listing vs. direct sale to a real estate investor in San Antonio, and the best option depends on your unique situation and needs.
+There are both pros and cons concerning listing vs. direct sale to a real estate investor in South Texas area, and the best option depends on your unique situation and needs.
 If, however, you’re new to selling real estate, it may be difficult to make that determination.